 - Orthotics.
 A customized orthotic may help control the muscle or tendon imbalance.

 - Injections.
-Corticosteroids are sometimes employed to ease any pain and inflammation caused by Hammertoe.
+Corticosteroids are sometimes employed to ease any pain caused by Hammertoe.

 If conservative treatment fails to bring adequate relief, our medical staff may discuss surgical options.